The Bush Fellowship Program

 Lakota peace-making has a long tradition in Richard Iron Cloud's family--his grandparents participated in the 1851 and 1868 Peace Treaty at Fort Laramie both as leaders and interpreters.
 Richard will use his Bush Fellowship to complete a Ph.D. in psychology and focus his dissertation on Indigenous peace-making systems.
 The increased knowledge and leadership capacity he will gain through the Fellowship will support him in bringing a peace-making structure to his work for the Oglala Sioux Tribe, where he is charged with updating and maintaining its natural resources code.

 As Jessica Jackson sees it, hope is an essential, tangible life tool.
 But for many in the African-American community, particularly youth who have experienced tragedy, violence and disparity, hope has given way to hopelessness.
 Jessica wants to develop a premiere community-based program that increases hope, engagement and well-being among African-American youth across the region.
-She will use her Fellowship to pursue a master's degree in psychology, examine cutting-edge research on the science of hope and character development, and engage a network of leading psychologists, researchers and authors to develop a model to measure hope, confidence and inspiration among African-Americans.
+She will use her Fellowship to pursue a master's certificate in psychology, examine cutting-edge research on the science of hope and character development, and engage a network of leading psychologists, researchers and authors to develop a model to measure hope, confidence and inspiration among African-Americans.

 As a journalist, corporate PR manager and consultant, Syl Jones has spent his much of his career at the intersection of healthcare and communications.
 Merging that experience and his background as a playwright and producer of award-winning videos, Syl aims to address racial healthcare disparities by working with physicians and public health officials to craft films, theatrical presentations and journalism to move our region to create a more equitable health care system.
 To that end, he will use his Fellowship to pursue a master's degree in narrative medicine at Columbia University in New York City.